-During the day the visitor can explore the double city: Buda the “older brother”, as we call it, with its Castle District and Royal Palace and Pest, the “younger sister” the more modern part with its the vibrant life.
+During the day the visitor can explore the double city: Buda the “older brother”, as we call it, with its Castle District and Royal Palace and Pest, the “younger sister” the more modern part with its vibrant life.
 The visitor is spoiled for choice and can go time-travelling from the time of the Austro-Hungarian Empire and its grand architecture to the 21st century street art.

 In the evening: do not miss Budapest by night by boat, go to one of the music concerts and evening performances and finish the night at a Ruin bar.
 Built in Budapest’s old Jewish quarter neighbourhood, these bars are in the ruins of abandoned buildings and super trendy!

 For longer stays there are so many options and places to explore that it is worth heading to the countryside.
 Lake Balaton with its natural beauty and cultural offers, our famous desert called Puszta, in the bend of the Danube, a visit to any of the charming towns of Debrecen, Szeged, Pécs, Győr, Sopron.
-And don’t forget to go to the famous Tokaj vine region and taste Tokaj, the King of Wines, the wine created for the kings!
+And don’t forget to go to the famous Tokaj wine region and taste Tokaj, the King of Wines, the wine created for the kings!